This post was last updated on March 13th, 2022

 - What are 3 things on your bucket list?

-- If you could instantly become an expert in something, what would it be?
+- What would you choose if you could instantly become an expert in something?

 - What are the three items you would take with you on a desert island?